PSU-CS-300-Fall2015/herrick_brodie_taunet/README.md

-taunet is going to be a rather simple, terminal-based secure communication system
+taunet is a rather simple, terminal-based secure communication system

+taunet requires two terminals: one for server/receiver, one for client/sender. neither program takes any arguments.